 Test-taking Tips for the Miller Analogies Test (MAT)

-Here you'll find some time-tested, common-sense MAT test-taking tips for anyone wishing to perform their best on the Miller Analogies Test.
+Here you'll find common-sense test-taking tips for anyone wishing to perform their best on the Miller Analogies Test (MAT).
 While these tips are similar to those in nearly any MAT prep book, they're well worth reiterating here.

 Pace yourself properly.